andavael/Vael_App-Development/README.md

 # AD SUMMER GUIDES 🏖️

-AD Summer Guides revolutionizes travel planning by offering a comprehensive guide to diverse destinations worldwide.
+AD Summer Guides revolutionizes travel planning by offering a comprehensive guide to diverse destinations in the Philippines and worldwide.
 With a focus on both local and foreign tours, this python application exclusively caters to tours for Summer 2024, specifically from April 1 to May 31, 2024.

 # APPLICATION FEATURES
 1. **User Accounts**